How to Write a Creative Brief

 - How often or at what points will you provide feedback?

 In some ways budget and timetable go hand-in-hand.
 Establishing a budget for your creative project helps creators delegate time spent on billable tasks.
 Money can sometimes be a touchy subject, but be sure to talk about your budget expectations, right from the start.
 In most cases, creators will provide you with a design quote.

 - What is the overall budget for this project?

 - Are there any disciplines that you would like to specifically administer funds to?
-Such as, research, testing, or design in general?
+Such as research, testing, or design in general?

 There’s no doubt that your creative brief will change as you go.
 You’ll get new ideas and varying feedback, or you might even shift your focus all together, but luckily a brief is a living document!
-What’s important is that you and the designer are on the same page throughout your project development.
+What’s important is that you and the content creator are on the same page throughout your project development.

 Writing is hard, especially when there's a lot depending on it.
 Learn from those who’ve done it before, check out Collato’s templates here!